Countly/countly-sdk-documentation/documentation_structure.md

 And finally there should be:

-"To examine example integrations please have a look here [link to the example app explaining section]."
+"To examine the example integrations please have a look here [link to the example app explaining section]."

 ***